-Important: Your incoming messages will always be muted when Sleep Cycle is used in the background.
-Keep Sleep Cycle in the foreground without locking the phone if you want your incoming messages to sound.
+Important: Your incoming messages will always be muted when Sleep Cycle is used in the background and without Airplay set to On.
+Keep Sleep Cycle in the foreground without locking the phone and activate Airplay in Settings/Advanced if you want your incoming messages to sound.

 Yes.
 Under the tab Settings, at the top of the screen, just change Alarm to Off.
 Sleep Cycle will now only analyze your sleep and not wake you up.